SeldonIO/seldon-core/examples/kubeflow/README.md

 * `build_image.sh` which uses `s2i` to build the image with one line

 ### Let's check out the CLI for clean_text
+The pipeline_step CLI is the entry point for the kubeflow image as it will be able to pass any relevant parameters